Seaplane Harbour: Exhibits

 The main attraction in the museum is the 1936 submarine Lembit, which was ordered by Estonia from the United Kingdom, and has now been renovated to its original 1930s appearance.
 The museum also has a yellow submarine, which can be used to familiarise oneself with piloting a submarine, and a full-scale replica of a World War I era Short Type 184 seaplane.
 None of the original seaplanes remain to this day.
 The wreck of the wooden ship Maasilinn dates to the 16th-century and had sailed between Saaremaa and mainland Estonia.
 The icebreaker Suur Tõll originally sailed for Finland under the name Wäinämöinen.
-It was conquered from the Russians near Helsinki in 1918 and donated to Estonia from Finland in 1922 according to the Treaty of Tartu.
+It was captured from the Russians near Helsinki in 1918 and donated to Estonia from Finland in 1922 according to the Treaty of Tartu.

 The museum had a special exhibit illustrating the background to the sinking of the MS Estonia ferry in 1994.

 The attractions in the museum are located on three levels: in the air, on the sea and below the sea.
 The museum presents the history of Estonia as a maritime country in a modern visual language.
 The museum has submarine and flight simulators, a pool where people can sail miniature ships and large aquariums to look at aquatic animals.